Rayveni/blog/articles/flask redis docker rq.md

      docker-compose --env-file .env build
      ```
      This command creates docker images for the application.
- 4. To run container with application built from previous step images :
+ 3. To run  containers , created from images, from the previous step :
 	   ```bash
 		 docker-compose --env-file .env up -d
 	```
- 5. In browser, navigate to **localhost:5000**:
+ 4. In browser, navigate to **localhost:5000**:
 ![enter image description here](https://raw.githubusercontent.com/Rayveni/blog/main/articles/flask%20redis/img/app_screen.jpg)
  7. Run background tasks by submitting task parameters in the input form (in implemented background task, the input parameter is returned with a 60 second delay) and review the results (click the **Completed Tasks** link).
 Explanation of the project's source code below.
- 9. To stop the container and the application:
+ 9. To stop the containers and the application:
 	   ```bash
 	   docker-compose --env-file .env down
 		```